 This section is designed to answer questions you may have about your financial aid award.
 If you have recently received your letter, please review it carefully and the information we have posted here.

 Please return your completed letter to us as soon as possible.
-You may also mail it directly to our office or fax it to us at 207.893.6699.
+Please mail it or fax it to us at 207.893.6699.
 Please call us if you have any questions or concerns about your aid package.
-Our toll free number is 800.752.1266 or e-mail your question to firstname.lastname@example.org.
+Our toll free number is 800.752.1266 or e-mail your question to email@example.com.

 Your aid package is based on the information that we have received and reviewed to date.